Angelo Stiller

-Angelo Stiller (born 4 April 2001) is a German professional footballer who plays as a defensive midfielder for Bundesliga club VfB Stuttgart and the Germany national team.
+Angelo Nicolas Stiller (/de/; born 4 April 2001) is a German professional footballer who plays as a defensive midfielder for Bundesliga club VfB Stuttgart and the Germany national team.

+Early life

+Stiller was born in Munich, Germany.
+He has a cleft lip, which affects the shape of his nose.

 Club career

 Bayern Munich

 Stiller made his professional debut for Bayern's reserve team making 17 appearances during the 2019–20 season.
 In October 2020, he made his debut for Bayern Munich in a 3–0 victory against 1.
 FC Düren in the 2020–21 DFB-Pokal, replacing Niklas Süle in the second half.
 On 1 December 2020, Stiller made his Champions League debut in a 1–1 away draw against Atlético Madrid.

 TSG Hoffenheim

 On 18 January 2021, Stiller joined TSG Hoffenheim for the 2021–22 season.
 Later that year, on 15 December, he scored his first Bundesliga goal in a 2–2 away draw against Bayer Leverkusen.